Cross-Border Payments

 4. Currency Conversion Layers

-If you’re sending money in one currency and receiving in another, things get slower, at the processor level, at the intermediary bank, or at the receiving bank.
+When funds are sent in one currency and received in another, conversion can happen at multiple points — at the processor, at an intermediary bank, or at the receiving end.
+This creates:

 5. High-Risk Business Classification